ZanSara/zansara.github.io/content/posts/2023-10-26-haystack-series-canals.md

         return {"odd": value}
 ```

 This approach seems to carry all the information required: but note how such information is only available at runtime.
-Unless we parse the method to discover all return statements and their keys (which is not always possible), Pipeline cannot know all the possible keys that the return dictionary may have, and so it can't validate that the connections are valid when `Pipeline.connect()` runs.
+Unless we parse the method to discover all return statements and their keys (which is not always possible), Pipeline cannot know all the possible keys that the return dictionary may have, and so it can't validate that the connections when `Pipeline.connect()` is called.

 The decorator bridges the gap by allowing the class to declare in advance what outputs it will produce and of which type.
 Pipeline trusts this information to be correct and validates the connections accordingly.